raw-lab/HydraMPP/README.md

 ## A massive parallel processing library for distributed processing in Python

-HydraMPP is a library to make it easyer to create scalable distributed parallel processing applications.
+HydraMPP is a library to make it easier to create scalable distributed parallel processing applications.
 It will function seamlessly from a single computer to a computing cluster environment with multiple nodes.

 ## Requirements